← All Posts

 Action Items 2-3 specific requests with supporting data

-If you can fit your story on one page, you understand your business well enough to talk about it in any level of detail.
+If you can fit your story on one page, you understand your business well enough to talk about it at any level of detail.
 If you can't, you're probably not focused enough.

 See these metrics for your own Walmart business